Zozman/filters-twitch-extension/README.md

 ## License

 The source code is [licensed under The MIT License](./LICENSE.md).
-The [Filters image](./images/filters/filtersOriginal.svg) isused under a purchased Royalty-Free Commercial License from [The Noun Project](https://thenounproject.com/icon/video-effect-3554427/).
+The [Filters image](./images/filters/filtersOriginal.svg) is used under a purchased Royalty-Free Commercial License from [The Noun Project](https://thenounproject.com/icon/video-effect-3554427/).

 ## About